nortxort/nortbot/COMMANDS.md

 This means, that a user with **BOT\_OP** can use **BOT_OP** and **DEFAULT** commands.
 A user with **SUPER** can use **SUPER**, **MODERATOR**, **APPROVED**, **BOT\_OP** and **DEFAULT** commands.

-The same applies to banning. **A user can not ban a user with a lower user level!**
+The same applies to banning. **A user can not ban a more privileged user!**

 ## OWNER(1) Commands.